SamuelJansen/python-framework/README.md

 - `python_framework` comes with a LogError table by default (an auditory like stuff for api errors or bad behaviours).
 Contact me if you don't want it, so I'll release a feature to enable it only when it's actually desired
 - Any issues with deploy, contact me so I can fix it
 - I may release further versions.
 Don't use them before a proper release here
-- Of course this wrapper may has bugs.
+- Of course this wrapper may have bugs.
 Whenever you find one, issue it here.
 So I can fix it and make it better :D